-- 3.2.3 With the exception of the above weight classifications, the current edition of the NFHS Wrestling Rules Book shall apply. - 3.2.4 By the end of four (4) weeks of practice, a certified team roster listing the established minimum weight class of each wrestler shall be sent to the Executive Director of DIAA.
-Further, duly attested notices of additions to the certified roster shall be sent to the Executive Director without delay. - 3.2.5 Schools which desire to conduct their wrestling program at a time other than the specified season must request permission from the Executive Director. - 3.2.5.1 A team which begins its season in October shall receive a one pound growth allowance in November and an additional pound in December.
-A team which begins its season in November shall receive a one pound growth allowance in December, an additional pound in January, and a third pound in February. - 3.3 Required Medical Personnel In Attendance at All Football Games - 3.3.1 Provision shall be made for a licensed physician, a NATA certified athletic trainer, or a registered nurse qualified healthcare professional to be present at all interscholastic football games in which a member school participates.
+Weight classifications and length of match shall be designated by the DIAA Board of Directors.

+- 3.2.5.1.3A team which begins its season in October shall receive a one pound growth allowance in November and an additional pound in December.
+A team which begins its season in November shall receive a one pound growth allowance in December, an additional pound in January, and a third pound in February. - 3.2.54 Schools which desire to conduct their wrestling program at a time other than the specified season must request permission from the Executive Director. - 3.2.35 With the exception of the above weight classifications Except as modified by this section, the current edition of the NFHS Wrestling Rules Book shall apply. - 3.3 Required Medical Personnel In Attendance at All Football Games - 3.3.1 Provision shall be made for a qualified healthcare professional to be present at all interscholastic football games in which a member school participates.
 A qualified health care professional shall be defined as an MD or DO; or school nurse, nurse practitioner, physician assistant, or athletic trainer with collaboration and/or supervision by a MD or DO as required by their professional state laws and regulations.
 The qualified healthcare professional must be licensed and in good standing with the State of Delaware and must be approved or appointed by the administrative head of school or designee.
 The host school shall provide this service.
 Failure by the host school to provide this service shall result in a \$250.00 fine.